StudioEtrange/celery-flask-samples/README.md

 ## Sample #1

-Simple example with a simple API with Flask (frontend), and an asynchronous job manager with Celery/Redis (backend)
+Simple example with a simple asynchronous API with Flask (frontend), and an asynchronous job manager with Celery/Redis (backend)

 * Frontend
   * Flask for asynchronous web API restful API